 The Establishment of the Cuban-American Community

 Guillermo J. Grenier is Professor of Sociology at Florida International University.
 He is the coauthor of A History of Little Havana (2015) and The Legacy of Exile: Cubans in the United States (2003).

 Poverty in Cuban Miami

-Alex Stepick is a retired Professor of Anthropology at Florida International University.
+Alex Stepick is Professor Emeritus of Anthropology at Florida International University.
 He is the coeditor of Churches and Charity in the Immigrant City (2009) and Immigrant Faiths: Transforming Religious Life in America (2008).